-As at 31 December 2023, certain bank borrowings amounting to HK\$192,762,000 contained financial covenants and required the Group to meet certain financial ratio requirements.
-The Group has not complied with certain of these financial covenant requirements and resulted in these borrowings becoming immediately repayable if requested by the banks.
-Consequently, bank borrowings amounting to HK\$17,596,000 were classified as current liabilities as at 31 December 2023.
-The non-compliance of financial covenants triggered cross-defaults of certain other bank borrowings of the Group amounting to HK\$630,495,000 as at 31 December 2023.
-These borrowings were classified as current liabilities as at 31 December 2023.
-These mounting to HK\$630,495,000 as at 31 December 2023.
+As at 31 December 2023, the Group has not complied with certain financial covenant requirements of bank borrowings with outstanding principal amounting to HK\$192,762,000.
+The non-compliance of financial covenants also triggered cross-defaults of certain other bank borrowings of the Group amounting to HK\$630,495,000 as at 31 December 2023.
+As a result, bank borrowing totalling HK\$823,257,000 as at 31 December 2023 have become repayable upon request by the banks and classified as current liabilities.